 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked out during the Sector Erase cycle is in progress.
-The WIP sets 1 during the tSE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
+The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
+The WIP sets during the tSE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the sector is protected by BP3~0 (WPSEL=0) or by individual lock (WPSEL=1), the array data will be protected (no change) and the WEL bit still be reset.